kaschul/PlayerCharacters/README.md

 ## The Crew
 - lists npcs (non-player characters)
+- information is rendered differently depending on if it is included in the json
 - can navigate between 'The Cast' and 'The Crew' pages using the navigation bar
 ![thecrew](https://user-images.githubusercontent.com/47723396/184944022-c35ae0d7-50ac-4fe2-853c-113d66fd3614.JPG)

 ## Character Details
 - displays character info and stats
-- information is rendered depending on if it is included in the json or not
+- information is rendered differently depending on if it is included in the json
 ![mindyfull](https://user-images.githubusercontent.com/47723396/184939321-8c0f8c33-65dd-4da1-8030-84b7e2044567.JPG)

 ## Responsive Design